Angela Hariche joined Catapult Design as CEO in May 2019.

 Interdisciplinary designer Dawn Danby, recognized by Fast Company as one of the 100 Most Creative People in Business, has spent 12 years working in sustainable design.
 Her design projects have ranged from a tree-covered pedestrian bridge on the US-Canada border to closed-loop manufacturing strategies and furniture design.
 As Sr. Sustainable Design Program Manager at Autodesk, Dawn leads the Autodesk Sustainability Workshop, which provides free, lightweight videos and resources online to teach young engineers and designers the principles and practice of sustainable design.
 Dawn co-authored Worldchanging: A User’s Guide to the 21st Century.
 She speaks regularly at events such as TEDGlobal.
 She is a fellow of the Royal Society of Arts and was named a Rising Talent by the Women’s Forum for Economy and Society.
 Dawn & her work have been covered in Metropolis, Fast Company, The Atlantic, Azure, Core77 and the BBC.
 She has done dozens of media briefings and interviews and has written for Worldchanging, Fast Company, Develop3D and Machine Design.
 She has an industrial design degree from the Rhode Island School of Design and an MBA in Sustainable Business from the Bainbridge Graduate Institute.

-Catherine is the Director of the Lifestyle Research Lab at Samsung in San Francisco.
+Catherine leads pathfinding research on the Connection team at Facebook.
+Previously, she was the Director of the Lifestyle Research Lab at Samsung in San Francisco.
 In her past position as the Head of Consumer Trends and Foresight at Chrysler, Catherine led a hybrid team of social scientists, engineers, and designers in the discovery and understanding of macro forces that shape the future of human mobility.
 As an anthropologist, strategist and designer, she brings expertise in human behavior and attitudinal insight to inform the development of new and exciting experiences, products, and services.
 She recently contributed her expertise to a project on financial services for coffee farmers in Mexico with the Institute for Money, Technology, and Financial Inclusion at UC Irvine.
 She was also previously a senior associate at growth strategy firm Jump Associates, researcher for Wired Magazine, and a documentary film producer.
 She is a frequent lecturer on design research methods for Stanford, CCA, and UC Berkeley.
 She holds a M.Sc. in Material Anthropology from the University of Oxford, focused on photography and indigenous self-representation, and a BA in Anthropology from UCLA.
 When not exploring the latest cultural trends, Catherine is a competitive open-water rower and plays bass in an indie rock band.

 Lauren Peters Lague began her work with Catapult Design in early 2009, contributing to organizational development and branding efforts on a volunteer basis.
 Professionally, she is the Director of Design Strategy at Salesforce in San Francisco focusing on the marketing strategy and experience across industries.
 In this role she combines design thinking methodology, creativity, and her experience as a designer to help cross-disciplinary teams align on many parts of our business—functions as diverse as event strategy, industry sales enablement, and product naming.